{\tau}-Cluster Morphism Categories and Picture Groups: Introduction

 In Section \ref{sec:nakayama}, we construct a combinatorial model for the 2-simple minded collections for Nakayama algebras.
 We use this model to prove that these 2-simple minded collections are given by pairwise compatibility conditions.

 Section \ref{sec:pi1} is devoted to studying the fundamental groups of the classifying spaces of $\tau$-cluster morphism categories.
 We begin by expanding the definition of the \emph{picture group} of a representation finite hereditary algebra given in \cite{igusa_picture} to $\tau$-tilting finite algebras.
 We then prove our second main theorem. \begin{customthm}{B}[Theorem \ref{thm:pi1}] Let $\Lambda$ be $\tau$-tilting finite.
 Then the fundamental group of the classifying space of the $\tau$-cluster morphism category of $\Lambda$ is isomorphic to the picture group of $\Lambda$. \end{customthm} This again generalizes a known result from \cite{igusa_signed} in the case that $\Lambda$ is hereditary.
 We end this section by using picture groups to construct faithful group functors for Nakayama algebras.
-This, together with the results of Section \ref{sec:nakayama}, allows us to conclude our third main theorem. \begin{customthm}{C}[Corollary \ref{cor:cat0}] Let $\Lambda$ be a Nakayama algebra.
-Then the classifying space of the $\tau$-cluster morphism category is a locally $\CAT$ cube complex and hence has cohomology isomorphic to that of the picture group of $\Lambda$. \end{customthm} This generalizes a known result from \cite{igusa_category} in the case that $\Lambda$ is a path algebra of type $A_n$.
+This, together with the results of Section \ref{sec:nakayama}, allows us to conclude our third main theorem. \begin{customthm}{C}[Theorem \ref{thm:cat0}] Let $\Lambda$ be a Nakayama algebra.
+Then the classifying space of the $\tau$-cluster morphism category is a locally $\mathrm{CAT}(0)$ cube complex and hence has cohomology isomorphic to that of the picture group of $\Lambda$.
+In particular, the cohomological dimension of the picture group is bounded by $\mathsf{rk}(\Lambda)$, the rank of~$\Lambda$. \end{customthm} This generalizes a known result from \cite{igusa_category} in the case that $\Lambda$ is a path algebra of type $A_n$.
 It is also shown in \cite{igusa_signed} that if $\Lambda$ is hereditary, then the classifying space of the ($\tau$-)cluster morphism category has cohomology isomorphic to that of the picture group of $\Lambda$.
 It remains an open question whether the classifying space of the $\tau$-cluster morphism category has cohomology isomorphic to that of the picture group of $\Lambda$ for arbitrary $\tau$-tilting finite algebras.